cloudberrydb/bootcamp/000-cbdb-sandbox/README.md

 This guide introduces single-node installation on the following architectures:

 - A standalone machine
-- A pseudo-distributed cluster
+- A pseudo-distributed cluster （Coming soon）
-- A fully-distributed cluster
+- A fully-distributed cluster （Coming soon）

 ## Prerequisites